PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 - He now lives near Shavalant and the Whitehorn Woods.

 #### PC: Forge
-- ***Warforged Lore:***
+- ***Secret Warforged Lore:***
 	- Warforged are the man-made reincarnates of the fallen soldiers in the Last War; Their souls were repurposed as weapons in the war that took their lives once already.
 	- The first few batches of Warforged were created without a 'soul' - mindless automatons that had no self initiative or instinct.
 They were grunts, they followed orders, but on average they were less effective than a typical soldier.
-	- Cannith artificers devised a method of transferring the soul of a recently deceased humanoid into the body of a warforged.
+	- Cannith artificers devised a method of transferring the soul of a recently deceased humanoid into the body of a warforged - building on the original *Steelhardt* designs taken from Geralt's parents.
+	- Forge was the first of these new warforged - and the only one that didn't lose his mind due to his new found form.
+All others in his creation batch either ended their own existence or were terminated after the creation process.
+Artificers were unable to identify and replicate what traits allowed Forge to retain both his memories as a human and his sanity.
+	- All subsequent batches were made with these methods, using the souls of dead soldiers, however they were stripped of their mortal memories.
+This was the only work-around House Cannith could devise to prevent these new Warforged from losing their minds.
 -  Human General of **House Cannith**
 - In a **battle during the last war**, I sacrificed myself for my men and lost my life in an **explosion I set off to overtake the enemy**
 - My soul, captured by House Cannith and **infused into a Warforged body**, I retained my memory (not known to have ever happened during the creation process)